rauloaul/adpro-rust-webserver/README.md

 ![alt text](assets/images/commit3.png)

 The provided code snippet processes client requests by first reading the request line.
 If the request is a GET method targeting the root path "/", it responds by sending the contents of the "hello.html" file.
 Otherwise, if the request method is not GET or the path is not "/", it returns a "404 Not Found" response.
 The refactoring aim is to streamline and minimize redundancy in the code.

+## Reflection 4

+The intentional use of the thread::sleep() function in response to a request line of GET /sleep HTTP/1.1 causes a delay of 10 seconds, resulting in slow loading.